jroettenbacher/phd_base/README.md

 * set ozone concentration according to date and closest ozone sonde measurement
 * set the albedo according to the land use (Sea surface -> Taylor, land -> average land)

 BACARDI is a broadband radiometer mounted on the bottom and top of HALO.
-The data is initially processed by DLR and then Anna Luebke used the scripts provided by André Ehrlich to process the data further.
+The data is initially processed by DLR and then
+Anna Luebke used the scripts provided by André Ehrlich and written by Kevin Wolf to process the data further.
 During the processing libRadtran simulations of cloud free conditions are done along the flight track of HALO.
 For details of the BACARDI post processing see [2.3 BACARDI processing](#23-bacardi-processing).